Recently, in an executive program on leadership, a professor elicited a lot of laughs by telling the following joke:

 Better employee performance in the domain of customer relationship management and PR services or customer grievance management brings positive outcomes in terms of improved customer satisfaction.
 Better products are also another way to impress your customer and develop a long-lasting relationship.

-Engaged employees can be differentiated from disengaged employees mainly through their attitudes towards work and their productivity.
-Disengaged employees are harmful to the progress of the organization.
 These employees are not only unhappy and discontent with work but they sometimes also act against the interest of the company.
 They are capable of creating adverse effects on the company’s relationship with its customers and even cause damage to the company’s reputation in general.

-Traits of Engaged Employees
+Traits of engaged employees

 - Go above and beyond